comboshreddies/instrument-gdb/README.md

 I wanted to observe all steps, all backtraces from the moment application wrote 'aaa 70' to moment application writes 'aaa 90', and after that I do not interfere with execution.
-With provided output, depending on available, symbols one can reconstruct execution trace of function calls, or inspect registers or locals on every step, or set more specific breakpoints.
+With provided output, depending on available debug symbols, one can reconstruct execution trace of function calls, inspect registers or locals on every step, or set more specific breakpoints.

+Use this as an example and a template for further drill down.

-Idea behind was to observe execution of some gdb observed program with minimall overhead, and no user inputs.
+Idea behind was to instrument execution of some gdb observed program with minimall overhead, and no user inputs.
 Ie I can't response with continue in console that fast that I would like to, yet python gdb extension can.

 Process is being observed in light way till it matches some predefined state (in this example till app it writes 'aaa 70').